SaeedRahmani/mpc__iv_course/README.md

 # Model Predictive Control with Custom Trajectories

 This project allows you to test Model Predictive Control (MPC) algorithms on custom trajectories for autonomous vehicle path tracking.
+It features both a command-line interface and a graphical user interface for trajectory design and MPC parameter tuning.

 ## Getting Started